Echoece/Shaiya/ep4/readme.md

 1. install Python26 and ZeroSignal's scripts and put the NpcQuest.SData in C:/Python26/Input/SData
 2. open a command prompt and navigate to the Python26 directory by executing cd C:/Python26
 3. next, execute NpcQuest_csv and leave the command prompt window open
-4. go to the Output/SData directory and open all of the csv files at the same time with Notepad++
+4. go to the C:/Python26/Output/SData directory and open all of the csv files at once with Notepad++
 5. press Crtl+H and put an apostrophe in the 'Find what:' tab and an underscore in the 'Replace with:' tab
 6. choose the 'Replace All in All Opened Documents' option and then press Crtl+Shift+S to save them all
 7. then, execute NpcQuest_sdata in the command prompt and everything should compile without errors
-8. go to the Output/SData folder and copy the new NpcQuest.SData to the Bin/Data directory
+8. go to the C:/Python26/Output/SData folder and copy the new NpcQuest.SData to the Bin/Data directory